t2liang/Dietary-recipes/README.md

 ## Final Model

+To improve upon the baseline DecisionTree model, we engineer these new features:

 * standardized 'calories' feature
     - Taking a look at the average 'calories' value for dietary and non-dietary recipes, respectively, we notice both groups have some outlier values that may hinder our model accuracy.
 By re-scaling with standardization, the prediction process is more robust to outliers.
 * binarized 'sodium' feature with a threshold of 10